rangsimanketkaew/rangsimanketkaew.github.io/_archive/hansons-marathon-method.md

 ## 3. Training plan

-I follow the Advanced plan provided in the appendix of the book.
-There is also a plan for elite runners but for me it's very intensive plan and not easy to follow, unless you have a lot of free time and strong passion (the latter is more important, I think).
-The advanced plan basically puts interval (speed and strength) on Tuesday, tempo on Thursday, and long run Sunday.
+I follow *the Advanced Plan* provided in the appendix of the book.
+There is also a plan for elite runners but, at least for me, it's very intensive plan and not easy to follow, unless you have a lot of free time and strong passion (the latter is more important, I think).
+The advanced plan basically puts interval (speed or strength, depending on the phase) on Tuesday, tempo on Thursday, and long run on Sunday.
 The rest day is on Wednesday (you can do cross training instead) but I can still handle the fatigue that I have in my legs so I still run on Wednesday.

 The beginner and advanced training plans for half-marathon and marathon are available to